HelloMichaelLoke/Voxel/README.md

 This is a repository for a Voxel Game in Unity.

+For any questions you can ask me on our Discord http://voxelgamedev.com My Discord name is Karasa#2381

 You can find an older video demo of the project here: https://www.youtube.com/watch?v=ZS3Z43MQaLw (It has changed a bit because I removed voxel editing again to rework the chunk generation)